For academic year 2023-24 I am Visiting Fellow at the Middle East Centre at the London School of Economics.

-I have contributed to various publications in print and online including Prospect, the Guardian, New Statesman, Haaretz, Huffington Post UK, International Business Times, Jewish Chronicle and others.
+I have contributed to various publications in print and online including NBC Think, Prospect, the Guardian, Independent, New Statesman, Haaretz, Huffington Post UK, International Business Times, Jewish Chronicle and others.

 My work has also been published by various think tanks including the Tel Aviv based Institute for National Security Studies (INSS) and London based Foreign Policy Centre.
-I have appeared on panels at Chatham House and RUSI and given a presentation on my book to officials at the Foreign and Commonwealth Office.
+I have chaired events for the think tanks INSS, Mitvim and BICOM, appeared on panels organised by the Brookings Institute, Israel Democracy Institute, Chatham House and RUSI and presented my research to officials at the Foreign and Commonwealth Office.

 I have provided expert analysis on issues relating to Israel and the region for BBC radio and televison and Sky News.
-My expertise on UK-Israel relations has also been quoted by the Guardian, The Times, the New York Times, the Jerusalem Post and others.
+My expertise on UK-Israel relations has also been quoted by the Guardian, The Times, The Telegraph, the New York Times, AFP, the Jerusalem Post, Vanity Fair, the New York Post (yes really!) and others.

 I was awarded my PhD from University College London (UCL) for my thesis, 'Between the Crescent and the Star: British policy in the Israeli-Palestinian arena in the wake of 9/11.'